POM: Prescription only medicine

 Inflammatory bowel disease

-Data from an open label, single arm study in CDI patients with concomitant inflammatory bowel disease (IBD) indicated no major difference in plasma concentrations of fidaxomicin or its main metabolite OP-1118 in patients with IBD as compared with patients without IBD in other studies.
+Data from an open label, single arm study in adult CDI patients with concomitant inflammatory bowel disease (IBD) indicated no major difference in plasma concentrations of fidaxomicin or its main metabolite OP-1118 in patients with IBD as compared with patients without IBD in other studies.
 The maximum fidaxomicin and OP-1118 plasma levels in CDI patients with concomitant IBD were within the range of levels found in CDI patients without IBD.

-Limited data from patients with an active history of chronic hepatic cirrhosis in the Phase 3 studies showed that median plasma levels of fidaxomicin and OP-1118 may be approximately 2- and 3-fold higher, respectively, than in non-cirrhotic patients.
+Limited data from adult patients with an active history of chronic hepatic cirrhosis in the Phase 3 studies showed that median plasma levels of fidaxomicin and OP-1118 may be approximately 2- and 3-fold higher, respectively, than in non-cirrhotic patients.

 Gender, weight and race